-This study will include adult women with platinum resistant or refractory high-grade serous ovarian cancer, with no germline BRCA mutation detected.
-Participants will be randomized in a 1:1 ratio to either alpelisib plus olaparib or single agent cytotoxic chemotherapy (paclitaxel or PLD) in this open-label, active controlled study.
-Participants will continue to receive study treatment until disease progression, unacceptable toxicity that precludes further treatment, or until discontinuation of study treatment due to any other reason.
-After treatment discontinuation, all participants will enter in the post-treatment follow-up period, which consists of a safety follow-up visit and a 9-week post-progression visit.
-Once they complete the post-treatment follow-up, participants will then enter the survival follow-up period.
+This study included adult women with platinum resistant or refractory high-grade serous ovarian cancer, with no germline BRCA mutation detected.
+Participants were randomized in a 1:1 ratio to either alpelisib plus olaparib or single agent cytotoxic chemotherapy (paclitaxel or PLD) in this open-label, active controlled study.
+Participants continued to receive study treatment until disease progression, unacceptable toxicity that precludes further treatment, or until discontinuation of study treatment due to any other reason.
+After treatment discontinuation, all participants entered in the post-treatment follow-up period, which consisted of a safety follow-up visit and a 9-week post-progression visit.
+Once they completed the post-treatment follow-up, participants then entered the survival follow-up period.

 Study Type